SkoolNotes/Taproot/2020HIST201/KBhHIST201WWIEssayOutlineJack.md

 *Capitulations for peace will inflame tensions*

 - AE Capitulation between Austria and Russia ended up screwing Russia over
-- AF the creation of the independent albenian kingdom meant to keep peace further inflamed tensions
+- AF the creation of the independent Albanian kingdom meant to keep peace further inflamed tensions

 *Usage of absolute force will lead to the victimization of the user*